sophie-newman/cloudy-maraston/README.md

     git clone git@github.com:synthesizer-project/synthesizer.git

+and checkout the version used when writing this set of notebooks:

+    git checkout v0.6.0-beta

 To install, enter the `synthesizer` directory and install with pip.

     cd synthesizer
     pip install .

-The documentation for `synthesizer` can be found at https://synthesizer-project.github.io/synthesizer/
+The documentation for the latest version of `synthesizer` can be found at https://synthesizer-project.github.io/synthesizer/

 Additionally these packages will need to be installed to run the notebooks: